Alice Waddington: Early life

+Waddington currently lives and is based in Los Angeles.

 Career

 At 20 and for three years, she worked as an advertising creative, a producer and an advertising video editor at the agencies Leo Burnett Iberia and Social Noise also specializing as a digital storyboard artist.

 In 2014, with the help of Mexican executive producer Yadira Ávalos, Waddington took a year off advertising agency work to write and direct a short movie.
 She found sponsors to help her produce her first narrative 11-minute film, Disco Inferno (2015), which received nominations in 63 international film festivals including genre fan favorites such as Palm Springs, Fantasia, Sitges (Noves Visions Short award) or Fantastic Fest, which first awarded her as Best Director in her category, and second best feature project of the Fantastic Market for her movie Paradise Hills.
 Eleven other international festival wins ensued, with a considerable comparative presence of the short picture in American and Canadian festivals.

 Waddington entered pre-production of her first full-length feature, Paradise Hills in 2017 with Spanish production company Nostromo Pictures.
 The film is a science-fiction thriller written by Brian DeLeeuw and Nacho Vigalondo.
 It was released in 2019.

-Waddington has pointed out in interviews that after Paradise Hills she desires to direct biopics, socially metaphorical fantastic horror about minorities and terror stories that have taken place.
+Waddington has pointed out in interviews that after Paradise Hills she desires to direct biopics, dark comedies, socially metaphorical fantastic horror about minorities and terror stories that have taken place.